osaris-uk/pattern/readme.md

 `composer create-project osaris-uk/pattern --prefer-dist projectname`

+After composer has finished hook up your DB in .env and run `php artisan:migrate`

 ## What is pattern?

 Pattern is a simple boilerplate for Laravel applications.
 It includes a standard laravel installation but with some other features pre-configured:

- - Role based access control
+ - Role & Permission based access control
  - E-Mail account activation
  - [Sweet Alert](https://github.com/t4t5/sweetalert) preinstalled
  - Notifications built in using [Notify](https://github.com/codecourse/notify)